Your cart is currently empty!

 Baskerville Ultra Muzzle (#ad) (look for the size that fits your dog – this one links to a size 5) is not a wire muzzle but is another option although primarily designed for wide-headed dogs such as Staffordshire Bull Terriers, pitbulls, etc.

-It has received good reviews and you can buy them for less than the Dean and Tyler and Jafco muzzles.
+It has received good reviews and you can often buy them for less than the Dean and Tyler and Jafco muzzles.

 The advantage of this muzzle is that the rubber version is typically lighter than the wire basket muzzles.
 It is easy to feed treats through.